mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 <strong>/buy</strong>
 An endpoint via POST that a user will use to “buy” items.
 The data for checkout and the product being purchased will be contained in the JSON body of the request.

+<strong>/profile?uid</strong>
+This endpoint uses a GET request to retrieve the user profile HTML page for the user with the unique user id.